toshiki-higa/honox-ssg-i18n-lp-sample/README.md

 ## Adding a New Language
 1. Add the language code to the supported languages array in `app/lib/i18n/index.ts`
 2. Create a new translation file in `app/lib/i18n/locales/[lang-code].json`
+3. Add the language display name to the `displayLang` object in `app/components/LanguageSwitcher.tsx`

 ## Deployment
 This project is configured for deployment on Cloudflare Pages.
 Connect your repository to Cloudflare Pages and configure the build settings as follows:
 - Build command: `pnpm run build`
 - Build output directory: `dist`

+## Note
+- PostCSS is required to apply TailwindCSS for HonoX (SSG).